azzmosphere/rearobotproblem/README.md

 java -jar rearobotproblem-1.0.jar  -s path/to/schema/robottoy.xsd -c /path/to/config/config.xsd
 ``

+The default configuration and XSD can be found in:

+XSD: [ROOT_DIR]/generated/robottoy.xsd
+XML: [ROOT_DIR]/config/robottoyrc.xml

-Some important concepts to the progam are that:
+Some important concepts to the program are that:

 * A RobotClient (any class that conforms to the RobotClient interface) acts as a interface for the end user.
 Each client is executed in its own thread.
 All clients interact with the same _RobotService_.
 By default there is one client which